mvanholsteijn/fleetappctl/doc/fleetappctl.md

 ## OPTIONS
 option				| description
 --------------------------------|---------------------------------------------------------------------
--d deployment-descriptor	| the deployment descriptor, defaults to deployit-manifest.xml -e environment-file		| the file with environment variables, specific to a deployment generate			| a deployment descriptor based on the content of the directory list				| executes a fleetctl list-units for units in the deployment descriptor
+-d deployment-descriptor-file	| the deployment descriptor, defaults to deployit-manifest.xml -e environment-file		| the file with environment variables, specific to a deployment generate			| a deployment descriptor based on the content of the directory list				| executes a fleetctl list-units for units in the deployment descriptor